-Table 21: Check Connection to Mobile Network Configuration
+Table 20: Check Connection to Mobile Network Configuration

-4.3.4 Example of Check Connection Configuration
+4.3.4 Check Connection Example

-The figure below displays the following scenario: the connection to the mobile network in IPv4 IP Mode is controlled on the address 8.8.8.8 with a time interval of 60 seconds for the first SIM card and on the address www.google.com with the time interval 80 seconds for the second SIM card.
-In the case of an active data stream on the router, the control pings are not sent, but the data stream is monitored.
+The figure below displays the following scenario: the connection to the mobile network in IPv4 IP Mode is controlled on the address 8.8.8.8 with a time interval of 60 seconds for the first SIM card and on the address www.google.com with the time interval 80 seconds for the second SIM card (for an active SIM only).
+Because the Enable traffic monitoring option is enabled, the control pings are not sent, but the data stream is monitored.
+The ping will be sent, if the data stream is interrupted.

-Figure 23: Example of Check Connection Configuration
+Figure 21: Check Connection Example